-A subgroup of FD patients have lower thresholds for first perception and for discomfort or pain during distension of the proximal stomach when compared with healthy subjects (HS).
-Furthermore, intraduodenal infusion of lipid induces greater symptoms in FD patients than in HS and exacerbates symptoms induced by concurrent gastric distension.
+In FD there is only a weak correlation between symptoms and upper gastrointestinal motor abnormalities.
+More recently, visceral hypersensitivity to mechanical and nutrient stimuli has been recognized as important in the etiology of dyspeptic symptoms.
+A subgroup of FD patients have lower thresholds for first perception and for discomfort or pain during distension of the proximal stomach when compared with healthy volunteers.
+Furthermore, intraduodenal infusion of lipid induces greater symptoms in FD patients than in healthy subjects and exacerbates symptoms induced by concurrent gastric distension.
 These findings show that gastric hypersensitivity to mechanical stimuli and increased small intestinal chemosensitivity to lipid contribute to symptoms in FD emerged.

 The effect of duodenal lipid on the generation of dyspeptic symptoms and the perception of gastric distension is mediated by cholecystokinin (CCK)-1 receptors.
 For inhibition of gastric emptying, another CCK1-mediated effect of duodenal lipid, it has been demonstrated that apolipoprotein A-IV (apoA-IV) is an essential component of the signal transduction pathway involved.
 ApoA-IV is a component of chylomicrons and is released from enterocytes during lipid absorption.
-It has been hypothesized that apoA-IV stimulates adjacent endocrine cells to release CCK, which can activate CCK1 receptors on the peripheral terminals of duodenal extrinsic primary afferent nerve endings (EPANs).
+It has been hypothesized that apoA-IV stimulates adjacent endocrine cells to release CCK, which can activate CCK1 receptors on the peripheral terminals of duodenal extrinsic primary afferents.
+This signal transduction route may also be involved in the CCK1-mediated generation of dyspeptic symptoms during gastric distension upon duodenal lipid load, i.e. postprandial symptoms.

 Perception of esophageal stimuli is also enhanced by duodenal lipid.
-Recently we found that genes implicated in lipid absorption are expressed at higher levels in GERD patients.
+Recently we found that genes implicated in lipid absorption are expressed at higher levels in gastro-esofageal-reflux disease (GERD) patients.
 This suggests that in GERD patients the chylomicron-apoA-IV-CCK pathway generates more signals, which may induce central sensitisation and thereby heighten the perception of esophageal stimuli.
-Likewise, in patients with functional dyspepsia gastric mechanoperception may be enhanced by central sensitisation as a consequence of enhanced stimulation of duodenal EPANs.
-Furthermore, enhanced stimulation of duodenal EPANs by increased release of CCK may underlie small intestinal chemosensitivity to lipid.
+As central sensitisation as a consequence of enhanced stimulation of duodenal extrinsic primary afferents likely heightens the perception of esophageal stimuli in GERD patients, in patients with functional dyspepsia gastric mechanoperception may be enhanced in this way.
+Furthermore, enhanced stimulation of duodenal extrinsic primary afferents by increased release of CCK may underlie small intestinal chemosensitivity to lipid.
 Thus the differences in gene expression identified may constitute the mechanism by which fat contributes to symptom generation in FD.